 From the crossroad looking north-west.
 The barrows are in the trees at the limit of visibility, with the road disappearing to the left.
 The line runs through the trees on the right edge of the view.

-I can find no record of any excavation of the barrows and there is no obvious damage in the centres as can be seen on other sites such as Culverswell Hill.
+I can find no record of the barrows being excavated and no apparent damage in the centres, as seen on other sites such as Culverswell Hill.